St. Francis of Assisi

 Francis was known for his love of nature and animals.
 There are many stories about Saint Francis and his preaching to animals.
 It is said that one day he was talking to some birds when they began to sing together.
 Then they flew into the sky and formed the sign of a cross.

 It was also said that Francis could tame wild animals.
-One story tells of a vicious wolf in the town of Gubbio that was killing people and sheep.
-The people of the town were frightened and didn't know what to do.
-Francis went to the town to confront the wolf.
+One famous story tells of a vicious wolf in the town of Gubbio that was killing people and sheep.
+The people of the town were frightened and didn’t know what to do.
+Upon their request, Francis went to the town to confront the wolf.
 At first the wolf growled at Francis and prepared to attack him.
 However, Francis made the sign of the cross and told the wolf not to hurt anyone else.
-The wolf then became tame and the town was safe.
+After the encounter, the wolf changed and became tame, living in the town in harmony with the inhabitants.

-Francis became ill and spent the last few years of his life mostly blind.
+In the last years of his life, Francis suffered from many illnesses and ultimately become blind.
 He died in 1226 while singing Psalm 141.
 He was declared a saint of the Catholic Church only two years after his death.